canadaclub/canadaclub.github.io/README.md

-# canadaclub.github.io
+# Canada Club Berne website

-Repo for the [Canada Club Berne website](https://canadaclub.github.io/) on github pages.
+This is the github repository for the [Canada Club Berne website](https://canadaclub.ch) on github pages.

+If you need to update the website, please see [the instructions](https://canadaclub.ch/instructions).

+Updates to the markdown are automatically propagated using [Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll) to the running website.
-This [Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll) site uses the [Minima theme](https://github.com/jekyll/minima).
+This  site uses the [Minima theme](https://github.com/jekyll/minima).
-Only the overrides of templates and css are in the includes, layouts and assets folders.
+Overrides of the default templates and css are located in the includes, layouts and assets folders.

-Updates to the markdown are automatically propagated using Jekyll to the running website.
 Note that the github pages site [https://canadaclub.github.io](https://canadaclub.github.io) is served by the custom domain [https://canadaclub.ch](https://canadaclub.ch).